 Jamie was our second child.
 His 26 month older brother, Logan, loved him dearly and was a kind and tender sibling.
 Logan misses Jamie and even these many years later, he speaks of him often.
 We encourage Logan to share his feelings and express himself about the loss of Jamie.

 People may think, as many have expressed, that a handicapped child or special needs person is somehow valued less, perhaps even loved less even by their family.
 I tell you the truth in that this child was loved as much as his brother and the sister that came after him; and more freely and deeply than many children on this earth.
 He gave love and taught unbelievable lessons in the unfathomably difficult and fleeting 19 months that he shared our lives.
 We will never be the same; not only from grief, but from who he showed us we could be and how we could live.
 We strive to honor his legacy whenever and where ever possible.
-Memorial and Endowment Funds have been established through the Shelby Community Foundation, called “Jamie’s Smiles,” to celebrate Jameson Allen Bates and to help other children with special needs through yearly grants.
+Memorial and Endowment Funds were established through the Shelby Community Foundation, and are now held and administered by the Four County Community Foundation, called “Jamie’s Smiles,” to celebrate Jameson Allen Bates and to help other children with special needs through yearly grants.

 Jamie-Doodle’s life was short, but his impact great.
 God bless this child and keep him close while we cannot.